Asphalt Milling Calculator – Accurate Tons, Yards & Coverage Estimates

 Why Use Recycled Asphalt (Millings)?

 Asphalt millings are a sustainable, budget-friendly alternative to fresh hot mix asphalt.
-They are created when existing asphalt surfaces are ground up and reused, offering the same durability and structure for a fraction of the cost.
+They are created when existing asphalt surfaces are ground up and reused, offering dependable performance for many projects at a lower cost than virgin material.

-- Ideal for rural roads, driveways, farm lanes, and parking lots
+- Compacts well for driveways, farm lanes, and secondary access roads

 Typical Compaction Depths